 - Fails to provide details of any accidents or traffic violations

-- Is addicted to narcotics or any illegal drugs
+- Addicted to narcotics or any illegal drugs

-- Is charged with theft of a motor vehicle
+- Charged with theft of a motor vehicle

-- Has their driver’s license or registration suspended or revoked within the previous 12 months
+- Suspended or revoked driver’s license or registration within the previous 12 months

-- Has failed to provide medical documentation if heart attacks, epilepsy or any physical impediment have occurred that would place other drivers and pedestrians at risk
+- Failed to provide medical documentation if heart attacks, epilepsy, or any physical impediment have occurred

 Your car insurance provider can use one or all of these reasons for canceling your policy.